Skip to Content

 Eat a Lochinver Pie

-Lochinver is well known as a foodie destination, with one of the remotest Michelin-starred restaurants in the world.
-However, it is the pies sold at Lochinver Larder on the village’s main street which are spoken about in hushed tones across Scotland.
+Lochinver is well known as a foodie destination, with the pies sold at Lochinver Larder on the village’s main street spoken about in hushed tones across Scotland.

 From traditional steak, haggis, and venison, to cauliflower cheese, the pies are stuffed full of filling and well worth the eye-watering price tag.
 Best served up with a side of beans and a great view, my favourite is the chicken curry.